Podcast Ep. 16 ~ Prana and Spiritual Growth: Deepening Your Connection to Life Energy

 Prana has the same function in all the organs of the human body; it keeps us up and alive.

-• the chest is ruled by the fire element
+- the pelvis (apana vayu) - ruled by the earth element

-• the belly is ruled by the water element
+- the belly (samana vayu) - ruled by the water element

-• the pelvis is ruled by the earth element
+- the chest (prana vayu) - ruled by the fire element

-• the body is ruled by the space element
+- the head (udana vayu) - ruled by the air element

 Prana vayu

 The sub-prana, prana vayu, is seated in the chest and is associated with the fire element.
 Fire transforms food into energy.
 Prana also powers the breath and the heart.
-At this level, prana is the power of combustion, and it is the most fundamental and primary of the sub-pranas.
+At this level, prana is the power of combustion, the most fundamental and primary of the sub-pranas.

 Apana vayu